Petit-Pied/PoC/README.md

 # Intended behavior:
 The Powershell should sanitize the path and execute the script.

-# Timeline and Microsoft Security Response Center Response:
+# Microsoft Security Response Center Response:
 Microsoft has decided that it will not be fixing this vulnerability in the current version and we are closing this case.
 In this case this is due to the heavy target interaction required.

 # Windows Version: